AULLM++: Structured-Token-Conditioned Large Language Models for Micro-Expression Action Unit Detection

 \section{Methodology}

-This section elaborates on the theoretical foundation and technical details of the proposed AULLM++ framework.
-We first provide a rigorous mathematical formulation of the micro-expression action unit detection task and an overview of the architecture.
-Subsequently, we systematically derive the computational mechanisms of the visual evidence construction module and the structural relation graph \cite{gnn}.
-Finally, we introduce the logical deduction process driven by the large language model and the optimization objective of Counterfactual Consistency Regularization (CCR)\cite{cfreview}.
+This section presents the theoretical foundation and technical details of the proposed AULLM++ framework.
+We first provide a mathematical formulation of the micro-expression action unit detection task and an overview of the architecture.
+We then describe the computational mechanisms of the visual evidence construction module and the structural relation graph \cite{gnn}.
+Finally, we introduce the LLM-based structured inference process and the optimization objective of Counterfactual Consistency Regularization (CCR)\cite{cfreview}.

-\textbf{Problem Formulation and Overall Architecture.} Micro-expression action unit detection is fundamentally a multi-label binary classification problem challenged by an extremely low signal-to-noise ratio.
+\textbf{Problem Formulation and Overall Architecture.} Micro-expression action unit detection is fundamentally a multi-label binary classification problem under an extremely low signal-to-noise ratio.
 Given a micro-expression dataset $\mathcal{D} = \{(\mathbf{X}^{(i)}, \mathbf{y}^{(i)})\}_{i=1}^M$ containing $M$ samples, the input for the $i$-th instance is a face-aligned and cropped micro-expression video clip $\mathbf{X} \in \mathbb{R}^{T \times C \times H \times W}$, where $T$ denotes the sequence length, $C$ is the number of channels, and $H$ and $W$ represent the spatial resolution.
-Our target label is defined as $\mathbf{y} = [y_1, y_2, \dots, y_N]^\top \in \{0, 1\}^N$, where $N$ is the total number of predefined action unit categories.
-An element $y_k = 1$ indicates that the $k$-th AU is genuinely activated in the clip, whereas $0$ denotes its absence.
-The core objective is to learn a highly robust non-linear mapping function $\mathcal{F}: \mathbf{X} \rightarrow \hat{\mathbf{y}}$.
-This function must be capable of filtering out intense background noises, such as identity variations and illumination fluctuations, to precisely capture exceedingly subtle local facial muscle deformations and decode them into an accurate multi-label probability distribution $\hat{\mathbf{y}} \in [0, 1]^N$.
+The target label is defined as $\mathbf{y} = [y_1, y_2, \dots, y_N]^\top \in \{0, 1\}^N$, where $N$ is the total number of predefined action unit categories.
+An element $y_k = 1$ indicates that the $k$-th AU is activated in the clip, whereas $0$ denotes its absence.
+The core objective is to learn a robust non-linear mapping function $\mathcal{F}: \mathbf{X} \rightarrow \hat{\mathbf{y}}$.
+This function should filter background noise, such as identity variations and illumination fluctuations, while capturing subtle local facial muscle deformations and decoding them into an accurate multi-label probability distribution $\hat{\mathbf{y}} \in [0, 1]^N$.